How to Apply to the Doctor of Nursing Practice

 - Program materials

 - Discuss your vision for a leadership position you would like to attain within three to five years following DNP program completion.
 Describe how DNP preparation will assist you in assuming this role.
-(Max 2000 characters)
+(Max 2000 characters – briefly two or three sentences)

 - Identify a clinical problem that requires a change in healthcare services and that you would like to address in a DNP project.
 Discuss some potential approaches to address this problem.
-Note the institutional/organizational support you have for carrying out a DNP project and who would serve as your project mentor within the organization.
-(Max 4000 characters)
+Note the institutional support you will have for carrying out this project and who would serve as your project mentor within the organization.
+(Max 4000 characters – briefly four or five sentences).

 NOTE: The project (site) mentor is a clinical practice or administrative professional who facilitates student development, implementation, and evaluation of the project within the organization/agency.
 The project mentor has an ongoing relationship with the student over the course of the project and may support student achievement of DNP practicum goals.
 The mentor also offers input into proposal and final project evaluation.